 Throughout the fiery live show, all of the hallmarks of the 90s most iconic pop group remain, but the era’s spirit feels more potent; more muscular.
 What was once technicolor vinyl is now metallic.
 The band's poppy visuals have become a little more glossy, with hints of daring and unrelenting club elements too.

 You could forgive the creative team for choosing to stage a show that placed nostalgia in its most basic form at the forefront.
-That notion of "simplification," Kate says, is something the team had to reckon with while keeping the new-found ethos of the group – a contemporary one to portray to a wide audience –clear and respectful.
+That notion of "simplification," Aries says, is something the team had to reckon with while keeping the new-found ethos of the group – a contemporary one to portray to a wide audience –clear and respectful.
 After all, the newest song the group perform in their set, Let Love Lead the Way, was recorded in the summer of 1999.
 A yearning for the past, naturally, plays a pivotal part in understanding why close to a million people showed up.

 In the wrong hands, nostalgia can simply be a synonym for ignorance.
 The past felt like bliss because we knew less, and the Spice Girls represented escapism; a chasing of something new.
 That the ultimate carriers of 90s pop nostalgia chose to reinvent themselves 25 years down the line is a pop culture chapter in itself.